 Step 2 – Collect Strong Visual Proof (Photos, Videos)

 The VAs will give you a reminder to take clear photos or videos of any damage or issue as soon as you notice it.
 You need to capture the damage from different angles.
 So it shows the full item or area.
 If possible, include photos from before the guest arrived to show the difference.
-The VAs also give a reminder to you on this.
+The VAs also give you a reminder on this.
 Also, save receipts or invoices for damaged items.

 Step 3 – Submit A Claim within Airbnb’s Deadline